 Book: Executive search in the age of AI

 "We are at a turning point.
-Those who select managers today are shaping the future of tomorrow - and need new tools, new ways of thinking and the courage to transform."
+Those who select leaders today are shaping the future of tomorrow—and to do so, they need new tools, new ways of thinking, and the courage to transform."

 – Dr. Armin Betz, founder of the HR Consult Group

-With his new book, Dr. Armin Betz provides a highly topical guide for anyone who sees the selection of managers as a key strategic task.
-In the midst of geopolitical uncertainties, technological upheavals and demographic shifts, this book shows what modern personnel decisions must look like - data-based, AI-supported and yet humanly sound.
+With his new work, Dr. Armin Betz provides a highly topical guide for anyone who sees the selection of executives as a key strategic task.
+Amid geopolitical uncertainties, technological upheavals, and demographic shifts, this book shows what modern HR decisions need to look like—data-driven, AI-supported, and yet grounded in human insight.

-This practice-oriented handbook is aimed at HR managers, managing directors, company owners and consultants who want to understand how to find the managers today who will shape change tomorrow.
-With expert interviews, concrete instructions and innovative assessment models - tailored to the requirements of German-speaking SMEs.
+This practical handbook is aimed at HR managers, managing directors, business owners, and consultants who want to understand how to find the leaders of today who will shape the change of tomorrow.
+It features expert interviews, concrete instructions, and innovative assessment models tailored to the requirements of German-speaking SMEs.

 An excerpt from the authors